choulab/lab-website/content/handbook/ordering.md

 - Change its availability box from ‘available’ to ‘unavailable’
 - This will be critical for keeping the lab inventory up to date!!!
 - P.S. the python script will automatically delete any items from the Master Inventory that is marked ‘unavailable’ and >5 years old from purchase date

+## Oligonucleotides

+Custom oligonucleotides can be ordered via IDT using the lab account.
+For ssDNA oligonucleotides between 15-90 nts ordered before 4pm, IDT will typically ship next day.
+Longer oligonucleotides may take up to 1 week.
+Gene synthesis and plate oligos usually take 1 day.
+Items will arrive in the Medical Sciences Building (MSB) in front of Room 7308.